Free Consultation

 Getting prompt treatment, making changes to how you work, and taking care of your overall health can help speed up your recovery.
 The most important thing is to address it early on to avoid it becoming a long-term issue.

-Yes, RSI can cause permanent damage in some cases.
+Yes, a repetitive stress injury can cause permanent damage in some cases.
 If left untreated or if repetitive motions continue, the injury can worsen and lead to long-term issues like nerve damage, weakness in the affected area, and chronic pain.

 Early intervention and proper treatment are crucial for a full recovery and minimizing the risk of permanent damage.